elferherrera/SDL2Tutorial/README.md

 However, to use SDL2 in windows one has to download the [compiled files](https://www.libsdl.org/download-2.0.php) and place them in a location where cargo and the executable file can find them.
-The dll files have to be seen by the executable the lib files have to be seen by cargo The next steps can be used to create a folder with the files available to cargo:
+The dll files have to be seen by the executable create by cargo and the lib files have to be seen by cargo itself.
+The next steps can be used to create a folder with the files available to cargo:

 1. Create "dll" folder in HOMEPATH.